OneIdentity/IdentityManager.PoSh/README.md

 <!-- Supported Versions -->
 ## Supported Versions

-This library is known to work with One Identity Manager version 8.0x and 8.1x.
+This library is known to work with One Identity Manager version 8.0x, 8.1x and 8.2x.

 [:top:](#table-of-contents)

 <!-- Requirements -->
 ## Requirements

-* Windows PowerShell 5.0
+* Windows PowerShell 5.1

+:bangbang: Warning

+This version is not compatible with Powershell Versions 6 or 7!

 The Identity Manager product DLLs
   * By default, the Powershell module with try to load all referenced DLLs from a valid Identity Manager client component installation.
 This is typically at the default path '```C:\Program Files\One Identity\One Identity Manager```'.